-- Event boundaries including street names; - "North" indicated by a directional arrow symbol; - Location of event entrances/exits, the width of exits and location of exit signs; - The distances between existing structures and temporary structures used for the event; - The distance between temporary structures and property lines; - A diagram showing any covered or fixed seating and/or table areas; - Numbers, sizes and locations of tables and chairs; - · Location of any fencing including type, height, gate size and locations, and location of exit; - Location and type of all cooking operations and distances from other cooking operations; - Location of fire hydrants and site entry points for emergency vehicles; - Location of all tents with dimensions and intended use.
-If side walls are used on a tent, indicate where, how many sides will have walls, and note when sidewalls will be used (during the event, overnight etc.); - Location of stages, platforms, amplified sound, traffic barricades, fire extinguishers, first aid locations, dumpsters, fuel stations, propane tanks, generators, portable restrooms, heaters, supply vehicles, parking areas, and the event headquarters; - Indicate emergency evacuation routes and access for emergency vehicles within 150 feet of the venue.
+- Event boundaries including street names; - "North" indicated by a directional arrow symbol; - Location of event entrances/exits, the width of exits and location of exit signs; - The distances between existing structures and temporary structures used for the event; - The distance between temporary structures and other event components/food operations; - A diagram showing any covered or fixed seating and/or table areas; - Numbers, sizes and locations of tables and chairs; - Locations of any of the following: - Fencing including type, height, gate size and locations, and location of exit; - All cooking operations and distances from other cooking operations; - Fire hydrants and site entry points for emergency vehicles; - All tents with dimensions and intended use.
+If side walls are used on a tent, indicate where, how many sides will have walls, and note when sidewalls will be used (during the event, overnight etc.); - Stages and/or platforms; - Amplified sound; - Traffic barricades; - Fire extinguishers and first aid locations; - Dumpsters; - Fuel stations and propane tanks; - Generators and heaters; - Portable restrooms; - Supply vehicles, parking areas, and the event headquarters; - Indicate emergency evacuation routes and access for emergency vehicles within 150 feet of the venue.